Khalid Abbas Dar

-Khalid Abbas Dar (born 1946) is an actor, playwright, director, theatre producer, entertainer, mimic, one-man show and a television host in Pakistan.
-His career has been spanning over five decades.
+Khalid Abbas Dar (born 1942) is an actor, playwright, director, theatre producer, entertainer, mimic, one-man show and television host in Pakistan.
+His career spans more than six decades.

-Early life
+Early life and education

-Dar was born in 5 December 1946 into the family of Abdul Malik Dar, director sports at the Islamia College, who was vehemently opposed to his son's dreams to join the entertainment industry from the early years, eventually excluding him from his social circle when he did.
+Dar was born in Lahore, Punjab on 5 December 1942 into a Kashmiri family to Abdul Malik Dar, director of sports at the Islamia College Lahore, who was vehemently opposed to his son's dreams to join the entertainment industry from the early years, eventually excluding him from his social circle when he did.

+Following his matriculation from Central Model School, he refused to join his father's Islamia College, opting for Government College, Lahore instead, joining as a cricketer and entertainer; after insisting with Muhammad Ajmal, he remains the only student to be awarded "GC Roll of Honour" for mimicry and one-man show, in 1966.

 Career

-Khalid Abbas Dar is an entertainer; who performs on radio, television and theater.
-He is an actor and a mimic.
+Khalid Abbas Dar is an entertainer who performs on radio, television, and theater.
+He is also an actor and a mimic.
 He has worked for over five and a half decades and today Khalid Abbas Dar is recognized as a well-known entertainer in Pakistan.

-His career spans from 1958 to date.
+His career spans from 1955 to date.
 From his earliest recordings for Radio Pakistan, he then went onto television.
-Khalid Abbas Dar started his career as a child performer on Radio Pakistan in 1959.

 In 2009, Khalid Abbas Dar was associated with Express News for the political satire and one-man comedy show Darling.

 Radio

-After he continued his career with Radio Pakistan, Lahore, he was known as a well recognised adult voice in dramas and was associated with the popular radio show named Nizam Din daily for 14 years as an extempore companion and alter ego 'Mehtab Din'.
+Dar started his career as a child performer on Radio Pakistan in 1955.
+After he continued his career with Radio Pakistan, Lahore, he was known as a well recognised adult voice in dramas and was associated with the popular radio show named Nizam Din daily for 14 years as an extempore companion and alter ego "Mehtab Din".

 He was sent by Radio Pakistan, Lahore to the cities and towns to listen to the people's problems and try to resolve those problems highlighted in his radio programme.

+Television

+Dar began his work on television in 1964, when the first TV station was inaugurated by president Ayub Khan.
+He was PTV's first one-man show artist.
+He later played lead roles in numerous television plays and series.